UKCloud/documentation/articles/openshift/oshift-how-use-portworx-shared-volumes.md

                 done
     ```

-2. You can now create the deployments with te command: `oc create -f sharedvolumedemo.yaml`, which should output the following:
+2. You can now create the deployments with the command: `oc create -f sharedvolumedemo.yaml`, which should output the following:

     ```none
     deployment.extensions/portworx-sharedvolumedemo-a created